Yapeal/yapeal/CONFIG.md

 as there only one match.

 ### Database Initialization Using `yc D:I`

+_NOTE:_ This is for initial install only now as there's a new database update command explained below.

 To keep the example simple I'll assume you have already set up `config/yapeal.yaml` with the correct settings Yapeal will need to use during